maxsdw/vRap-js/README.md

 Method | Description | Usage
 ------------ | ------------- | -------------
 alert | Displays an alert dialog | vRap.Msg.alert( \<title\>, \<message\> )
-template | Retrives an HTML template and fills it with data | vRap.template( \<script id\>, \<data object\> );

 ## Native Properties
 ***

-### Classes
+### Classes and Objects

 Property | Description | Type
 ------------ | ------------- | -------------
-extend | Set from which class to extend | String privateProperties | Set class private properties | Object privateMethods | Set class private methods | Object publicProperties | Set class public properties | Object publicMethods | Set class public methods | Object staticProperties | Set class static properties | Object staticMethods | Set class static methods | Object
+extend | Set from which class to extend | String alias | Set a name to the object to identify it at some circumstances | String

 ### Model

 Property | Description | Type
 ------------ | ------------- | -------------
-data | Insert data directly to the object | Object url | Specify a URL to use when performing data synchronization | String forceParamId | Include the record ID inside data payload when sending it to the server | Boolean api | Specify a diferent URL for each one of the synchronization methods (create, read, update, delete) | Object
+data | Insert data directly to the object | Object config.url | Specify a URL to use when performing data synchronization | String config.forceParamId | Include the record ID inside data payload when sending it to the server | Boolean config.sendJSON | Force data to be sent as a JSON string | Boolean config.ajaxConf | Receives an object with jQuer.ajax() extra settings | Object config.api | Specify a diferent URL for each one of the synchronization methods (create, read, update, delete) | Object config.prependRecord | Force the new record to be included at the beginning of the array inside client-side data | Boolean

 ### View

 Property | Description | Type
 ------------ | ------------- | -------------
-domEl | Specify the DOM element that wraps the view | jQuery Object model | Set the model associated to the view using its alias | String controllers | List the controllers associated to the view | Object events | Configure event handlers for specific interactions | Object
+domEl | Specify the DOM element that wraps the view | jQuery Object insertTo | Specify the DOM element where to insert the view wrapper when domEl wasn't defined | jQuery Object model | Set the model associated to the view using its alias | String style | Set one or more css clasess to attach to the object's domEl | String config.events | Configure event handlers for specific interactions | Object

 ### Controller

 Property | Description | Type
 ------------ | ------------- | -------------
-models | List the models to automatically instantiate before starting the controller | Object views | List the views to automatically instantiate before starting the controller | Object
+config.models | List the models to automatically instantiate before starting the controller | Object config.views | List the views to automatically instantiate before starting the controller | Object config.listeners | List all the events that the controller must listen from the associated views | Object